All other countries can join the United States in this initiative.

 “A turning point for humanity.”

-Every year in America, healthy shelter animals reach the end of their story without anyone to take them home.
+Every year many healthy shelter animals reached the end of their story - and are put down - around the world.
 Not because they are unlovable or unwanted, but because time runs out.
-And while this quiet tragedy continues inside our shelters, something else much better remains — waiting outside.
+And while this heart-wrenching tragedy continues inside shelters, something else much better remains — waiting outside.

-The idea is simple: begin by releasing a meaningful number of unadopted animals, especially cats and dogs—into remote, carefully selected areas of public land.
+Governments globally are releasing precious unadopted animals, especially cats and dogs—into remote vast areas of public land with enough lake water to sustain them.
 Places far from highways, far from cities, where they can live freely and naturally.
-Non-profit organizations can stand ready to help them meet their needs.
+Non-profit organizations stand ready to help them meet their needs.

-As success becomes clear, as surely it will, the program will grow thoughtfully and steadily until all healthy animals without homes are given that same chance of freedom in nature.
+As programs tug at heart strings, they can grow thoughtfully and steadily until all healthy unadopted animals without homes are given that same chance of freedom in nature.

 This is not a technical solution.